-Some helpful ecommerce content marketing tools you can use include Buzzsumo, Canva, Google Keyword Planner, Facebook Ads, Trello and many more.
+Some helpful eCommerce content marketing tools you can use include Buzzsumo, Canva, Google Keyword Planner, Facebook Ads, Trello, and many more.

 Tools like Google forms, Intercom, or Facebook polls are important resources you can use.
 They can help you find out the kind of content your target audience wants to read on your blog.

-This is much better than assuming you recognize the questions your audience have about your industry and products.
+This is much better than assuming you recognize the questions your audience has about your industry and products.
 Once you know what people want to read about, you can now create content that helps and interests them.